 Do conversion fees really matter?

 All the same, I don’t think you should get too hung up about them.
-Of course you should minimise fees where you can, but the odd S$25 fee here and there is more annoyance than deal-breaker.
+You should minimise fees where you can, but the odd S$25 here and there is more of an annoyance than a deal-breaker.

-The average person will transfer miles maybe once a year, and if you’re using a multi-card strategy, you’ll pay two, perhaps three fees which will add up to less than S$100.ย Put it another way:ย no one ever grumbled about conversion fees when he/she sat down in a Business Class seat for the first time.
+The average person will transfer miles maybe once a year, and if you’re using a multi-card strategy, you’ll pay two, perhaps three fees which will add up to less than S$100.
+Put it another way: no one ever grumbled about conversion fees when they sat down in a Business Class seat for the first time.

 If conversion fees really bother you, try and spread your spending across different cards within a bank that pools points, like UOB.
-For example, you might use the UOB PRVI Miles Visa as a general spending card, with the UOB Preferred Platinum Visa for PayWave.
+For example, you might use the UOB PRVI Miles Visa as a general spending card, with the UOB Preferred Platinum Visa, UOB Lady’s Card and UOB Visa Signature for 4 mpd opportunities.
 When the time comes to transfer points, you’ll only pay a single transfer fee as all your UNI$ are pooled together.

 In contrast, Citibank does not pool points.
 If you use the Citi PremierMiles Card as a general spending card, with the Citi Rewards Card for online spending, you’ll need to pay two separate transfer fees as your points are kept in silos.